BryceCanyonCounty/bcc-doorlocks/README.md

 - Menu for creating the doors!

 # How to install
-- Run the sql file
 - ensure bcc-doorlocks in your resources file below all the required scripts
+- database will automatically run

 # How it works!
 - Create a door by entering the /createDoor command then aim with a gun at the door you want put a lock on and press "G" you will then be created by the door creation menu!